 It’s my intention here to give you some practical homeschool help for moms:

-How many thoughts do we think in a day?
+How many thoughts do we have in a day?

 Lots going on up there (pointing to my head).